coveo/source.coveo.com/_posts/2019-07-11-scoped-search-part-1-introduction.md

 ---

 <small class="muted">This article is an overview of a powerful strategy to increase search results relevance called scoped search.
-Its purpose is to introduce scoped search and set the stage for upcoming posts that will address various aspects of its implementation.</small>
+Its purpose is to introduce scoped search and set the stage for upcoming posts that will address various aspects of scope search implementation.</small>

 ---